KRR-Oxford/OWL2Vec-Star/README.md

 ### Dependence
-Our codes in this package are tested with
+Our codes in this package have been tested with
   1. Python 3.7
   2. RDFLib 4.2.2
   3. gensim 3.8.0
   4. scikit-learn 0.21.2
   5. nltk 3.5
   6. OWLready 0.25

-### Experiment Codes
-The folder **Experiments/** includes data and codes used in our paper [****OWL2Vec\*: Embedding OWL Ontologies****](https://arxiv.org/abs/2009.14654).
-Note the ontology relevant operations in the experiment codes, such as annotation extraction and ontology projection, are implemented by Java OWL APIs.
-For a pure python implementation, please use the standalone application.
+ Acknowledgement:
+ codes under rdf2vec/, which mainly implement walking strategies over RDF graph, come from [pyRDF2Vec](https://github.com/IBCNServices/pyRDF2Vec) (version 0.0.3, accessed in 03/2020), with some updates made.

 ### Standalone Application
-The standalone application is ready in the folder **Standalone\_0.1/**.
-It includes two main programs.
+The standalone application (v0.1.0) can be run by the two main programs.

 1. OWL2Vec\_Standalone.py